How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 Stay The Course

 It’s okay to get a bit sidetracked in this area.
-If you have older relatives who aren’t digitally inclined, you could end up explaining how your favorite digital services work to Grandma.
+If you have older relatives who aren’t digitally inclined, you could end up explaining how your favorite digital services work.
 Some people are intimidated by new technology and could use the help.
 Not such a bad thing, right?

 If Deflected: There’s a chance some family members may have some secrets they’d like to take to the grave.
 [For more on this topic, check out our article How To Eliminate All The Skeletons In Your Closet After You Die.]
 You don’t want to embarrass anyone on Thanksgiving, so ease up if you sense resistance.